conterra/secman-userinfo-service-sample/README.md

 node ./index.js
 ```

-By default, the locally started server will be available at <http://localhost:9090/userinfo-json/fetch> and <http://localhost:9090/userinfo-ldap/fetch>.
+By default, the locally started server is available at <http://localhost:9090/userinfo-json/fetch> and <http://localhost:9090/userinfo-ldap/fetch>.

 ## Docker